-The angiosperms are the most developed and most complex vascular plants.
-They are the flowering plants, of which more than a quarter of a million species have been identified.
-Almost all vegetables, flowers, fruits, cereals, grains, grasses, and hardwood trees are angiosperms, the dominant life-form on earth today.
+Angiosperms are the most developed and most complex vascular plants.
+They are the flowering plants, of which more than 250,000 species have been identified.
+Almost all vegetables, flowers, fruits, cereals, grains, grasses, and hardwood trees are angiosperms, the dominant life form on Earth today.

 Angiosperm means “seed vessel,” a reference to the female tissues that enclose the seed.
 The tissue is endosperm.
 During embryonic development, the endosperm serves as a source of nourishment.
 In many angiosperms, the endosperm develops into the fruit of the plant.
 Thus, the protected seed is often found within a fruit.
 The two most distinguishing features of angiosperms are the flower and the fruit.